temporalio/documentation/docs/php/queries.md

 :::

-If a Workflow execution has been stuck at a state for longer than an expected period of time, you might want to query the current call stack.
+If a Worklfow Execution has been stuck at a state for longer than an expected period of time, you might want to query the current call stack.
 You can use the Temporal CLI to perform this query.
 For
 example: